The Best Beaches Near Philadelphia to Cool Off

 Ocean City, Maryland

-Hotels along sandy beach
+Hotels along sandy beach.

 In the summer, forget about having this stretch of sand to yourself!
 (Photo: Eliyahu Yosef Parypa/Shutterstock)

 Buckle up for a bit of a longer ride to Ocean City, Maryland.
 While this beach shares a name with the New Jersey beach town, this Ocean City is far from dry.
-A slightly larger strip of sand and saltwater, there are endless places to eat, drink, and wade, or do all three at the same time at a “restaurant” like Seacrets Bar & Grill.
+A slightly larger strip of sand and saltwater, the 10-mile-long beach is known as one of the best on the East Coast.
+Rent an umbrella, lounge on the sand, and enjoy the fact that no beach tags are required here.

-This vacation destination is not just for adults though.
-If you really want to see your kids’ faces light up, start their morning with Fractured Prune donuts or Uber Bagel and proceed to Jolly Roger Amusement Park.
+Ocean City has endless places to eat, drink, and wade, or you can do all three at the same time at a “restaurant” like Seacrets Bar & Grill.
+This vacation destination is not just for adults, though.
+If you really want to see your kids’ faces light up, start their morning with Fractured Prune donuts or Uber Bagel and proceed to Jolly Roger Amusement Park

 Rehoboth

-Overhead view of a coastal town, beach, and ocean
+Overhead view of a coastal town, beach, and ocean.

 Rehoboth Beach is one of the best beaches around